tjmcmanus/LibertyLabs/labs/cloud/6_CaaSandDb2Warehouse/Container-Db2WoC.md

 1. Containerize the Liberty server along with the application in a Docker container and access the database host on IBM Cloud.
 The application along with its middleware is containerized in a Docker container for portability.

 1. Next push the Docker container to the secure IBM Bluemix container registry.
 Once the Docker container is pushed to the IBM secure registry it starts its life cycle as an IBM container.
 Deploy the container as a Kubernetes deployment resource and expose it as a Kubernetes service.
 You will access the execute the application by accessing the Kubernetes service.
-The on-prem application of Part 3 has now been transparently **lifted and shifted** to IBM Bluemix cloud using containers.
+The on-prem application of has now been transparently **lifted and shifted** to IBM Bluemix cloud using containers.
 The application will access the database on the same network as the IBM Container service

 1. Finally, you will scale up and down the container (actually pod) instances using the underlying Kubernetes orchestration engine.
 Along with scalability, you will also try out the auto recovery features of Kubernetes pods.